fluxcd/community/GOVERNANCE.md

 ## Roles in the Flux Community

-The Flux community is comprised of the following roles:
+The Flux community comprises the following roles:

 ### Users